The tempered disk and the tempered cohomology: The analytic cotangent complex and the tempered convergent rigid cohomology

 If moreover $X_k$ is the special fiber of a smooth and proper $\mathcal V$-scheme $X_{\mathcal V}$, then

 \end{pro} \begin{proof} By Berthelot's comparison theorem \cite{Berth}, we know that crystalline and rigid cohomologies of $X_k$ coincide.
 The same method of proof will work to get an isomorphism with tempered cohomology.
-In fact, we can argue (for all the aforementioned cohomology theories) locally.
-As in Remark \ref{spectralseq} can reduce to an affine covering $\{ X_i\hookrightarrow {\hat P}_i \} $ and the associated spectral sequence.
-Then we compare the spectral sequences arising from crystalline, (convergent) rigid and tempered cohomologies: all are independent upon the smooth closed embedding.
+In fact, we can argue locally for the Zariski topology for all the aforementioned cohomology theories.
+As in Theorem \ref{thm tempered cohomology is weel def} can reduce to an affine covering $\{ X_i\hookrightarrow {\hat P}_i \} $ and compare the complexes that compute the cohomology groups on these affine open subspaces.
+Then, we all such complexes for the crystalline, (convergent) rigid and tempered cohomologies, are independent upon the smooth closed embedding.
 But because $X_i$ is smooth affine a smooth lifting can be built and it will give a closed smooth embedding.
-In this case the various tubes: divided powers tube, rigid one and tempered tube are all defined by reduction on the maximal ideal.
-They all coincide: and we get the first statement.
+In this case the various tubes used to define the cohomology theories (the divided powers tube, the rigid one and tempered tube) are all defined by reduction on the maximal ideal.
+Hence, they all coincide, and this gives the first claim of statement.
 The comparison between the crystalline, hence for the tempered, and de Rham cohomology of the generic fiber is classical from \cite{BO} (if the $k$-scheme is proper and smooth). \end{proof}